Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - `,duration`: Sets the maximum length of a KMQ game
 - `,ost`: Includes or excludes OST music videos
 - `,release`: Specify whether only official releases are played, or include dance practices + acoustic versions + remixes, etc.
+- `,multiguess`: Choose whether to allow multiple players to guess correctly for a single round